MarcelDWill/starter-restaurant-reservation/README.md

      - the status text must have a `data-reservation-id-status={reservation.reservation_id}` attribute, so it can be found by the tests.
    - display the Seat button only when the reservation status is "booked".
    - clicking the Seat button changes the status to "seated" and hides the Seat button.
-   - clicking the Finish button associated with the table changes the reservation status to "finished" and removes the reservation from the dashboard.
+   - clicking the Finish button associated with the table changes the status to "finished" and removes the reservation from the dashboard.
    - to set the status, PUT to `/reservations/:reservation_id/status` with a body of `{data: { status: "<new-status>" } }` where `<new-status>` is one of booked, seated, or finished.
 Please note that this is only tested in the back-end for now.

 > **Hint** You can add a field to a table in a migration `up` method by defining a new column.
 E.g. `table.string("last_name", null).notNullable();` will create a new last_name column.
 Be sure to remove the column in the `down` function using `dropColumn()`.
 E.g. `table.dropColumn("last_name");`